Kolt-R/Projects/README.md

-# hello-world
+# Greetings Everyone

-following guides instructions on creating repository I'm interested in using this site as a portfolio to document any programming scripts and skills I have.
+I'm currently working on adding projects to my profile here for documenting my progress as a programmer.
+I'm a beginner so please any constructive criticism on my scripts or any programs I would greatly appreciate.